23 August 2019

 Participants will not need to bring a laptop computer for this course as the course takes place in a computer lab.

 By the end of the course participants will:

 - have learned and discussed the features, typical applications, advantages, and shortcomings of factorial survey methods;

-- have acquired practical insights into all single steps that are needed to set up factorial survey designs, to implement them into (computer assisted) questionnaires, to analyse resulting data, and report on results;
+- have acquired practical insights into all single steps that are needed to set up factorial survey designs, to implement them into (computer assisted) questionnaires, to analyze resulting data, and report on results;

 - be familiar with practical methods to evaluate data quality gained by factorial survey methods;

-- have gained some insights into related experimental survey methods like conjoint analyses and choice experiments;
+- have gained some insights into related experimental survey methods such as conjoint analyses and choice experiments;

 - be able to apply factorial survey methods on their own.

 - Certificate of attendance issued upon completion.